Ypnose/ahrf/README.md

 I do not ask or force anybody to adopt it.
 I want to write my own documentation or cheatsheets using an easy "system".
-`markdown` can be very frustrating when you use a lot of preformatted text or lists and the results is sometimes totally broken and wrong.
+`markdown` can be very frustrating when you use a lot of preformatted text or lists and the result is sometimes totally broken and wrong.
 For example, when I wrote that `README.md`, I encountered many times malformed output or bad matches.
 I'm not even talking about the dozens of differents variants /